cgasb/PepThreader/README.md

        DOWNLOAD

 PepThreader is freely-available at:

 https://github.com/cgasb/PepThreader.git

     HOW TO USE PepThreader

-PEPthread has a command-line usage.
+PepThreader has a command-line usage.
 Commands and options have to be typed on the command-line as reported next.
 The "pepthreader.py" script must be in the same directory from which it is run.

 COMMAND EXAMPLE:
 python pepthreader.py -t ~/THREADER_MODE/PEP_THREADER/DATA/PDBHET_DIR/4QRQ_het.pdb -q ~/THREADER_MODE/PEP_THREADER/DATA/PEP_UNIPROT/P03169.fasta -r A -p C -o ~/THREADER_MODE/PEP_THREADER/test/ --n_jobs 4 -rr

     OPTIONS:

 -t = path to receptor protein